brandonaltermatt/rlcard/docs/gui.md

 <img width="500" src="./imgs/GUI_select_other_agents.png" alt="Clear Agents" />

 ## Starting Game Play
 Now that all of the agents are ready, click the "Start Game" button.
-Two Graphs will be generated.
-The graphs represent the relative rewards of the agaisnt agents.
-The main agent will always be shown as 0, because the agent can be playing agaisnt multiple opponents.
-This mean's other agent's having negative rewards indicates the main agent is winning.
+Two graphs will be generated (positive numbrers means the main agent is winning)

 <img width="500" src="./imgs/GUI_graph.png" alt="Graph" />